KennethWest/ChairNerd/A1/DanTestCases.md

 - open /login
 - click the 'sign in' button
-- validate that an error message is shown
+- validate that we are still on /login

 **Test case R1.2.3 - Email has to follow addr-spec defined in RFC 5322** **Additional test case R1.2.5 - For any formatting errors, render the login page and show the message 'email/password format is incorrect.'**

 Mocking:

 - mock backend.get_user to return a test_user instance